AMarsh00/Black-Scholes-Numerical-Solvers/README.md

 LieSplittingTwoSubproblems is the case with two subproblems

-LieSplittingThreeSubproblems is the case with three subproblems
+LieSplittingThreeSubproblems is the case with three subproblem

-CarrMadan is an attempt at a solver via the Carr-Madan that did not work